-2021 2020 2019
+2022 2021 2020

-Third-party sales \$ 2,282 \$ 2,406 \$ 3,320
+Third-party sales \$ 2,698 \$ 2,282 \$ 2,406

-Segment operating profit 440 417 621
+Segment Adjusted EBITDA 729 564 540

+Segment Adjusted EBITDA Margin 27.0 % 24.7 % 22.4 %

 Engine Products produces investment castings, including airfoils, and seamless rolled rings primarily for aircraft engines (aerospace commercial and defense) and industrial gas turbines.
 Engine Products produces rotating parts as well as structural parts, which are sold directly to customers.
-Generally, the sales and costs and expenses of this segment are transacted in the local currency of the respective operations, which are mostly the U.S. dollar, British pound, Euro, and Japanese yen.
+Generally, the sales and costs and expenses of this segment are transacted in the local currency of the respective operations, which are mostly the U.S. dollar, British pound, euro, and Japanese yen.

+Third-party sales for the Engine Products segment increased \$416, or 18%, in 2022 compared with 2021, primarily due to higher volumes in the commercial aerospace and oil and gas markets as well as an increase in material cost pass through and favorable product pricing.

-Third-party sales for the Engine Products segment decreased \$124, or 5%, in 2021 compared with 2020, primarily due to lower sales volumes in the commercial aerospace market driven by the impact of COVID-19 and Boeing 787 production declines and lower sales volumes in the defense aerospace market, partially offset by higher sales volumes in the industrial gas turbine market.
+Third-party sales for the Engine Products segment decreased \$124, or 5%, in 2021 compared with 2020, primarily due to lower volumes in the commercial aerospace market driven by the impact of COVID-19 and Boeing 787 production declines and lower volumes in the defense aerospace market, partially offset by higher volumes in the industrial gas turbine market.

-Third-party sales for the Engine Products segment decreased \$914, or 28%, in 2020 compared with 2019, primarily due to lower sales volumes in the commercial aerospace market driven by the impact of COVID-19 and the suspension of 737 MAX production, along with a decrease in sales of \$116 from the divestiture of the forgings business in the U.K. in December 2019 (see Note U to the Consolidated Financial Statements in Part II, Item 8 of this Form 10-K), partially offset by higher sales volumes in the defense aerospace and industrial gas turbine markets as well as favorable product pricing.
+Segment Adjusted EBITDA for the Engine Products segment increased \$165, or 29%, in 2022 compared with 2021, primarily due to higher volumes in the commercial aerospace and oil and gas markets as well as productivity gains and favorable product pricing.
+The segment added approximately 950 net headcount since the end of 2021 in anticipation of revenue increases into 2023.

-Segment operating profit for the Engine Products segment increased \$23, or 6%, in 2021 compared with 2020, primarily due to cost reductions and favorable product pricing, partially offset by lower sales volumes in the commercial aerospace market driven by the impact of COVID-19 and Boeing 787 production declines, and lower sales volumes in the defense aerospace market.
-The segment added approximately 950 headcount since the first quarter of 2021 in anticipation of revenue increases into 2022.
+Segment Adjusted EBITDA for the Engine Products segment increased \$24, or 4%, in 2021 compared with 2020, primarily due to cost reductions and favorable product pricing, partially offset by lower volumes in the commercial aerospace market driven by the impact of COVID-19 and Boeing 787 production declines, and lower volumes in the defense aerospace market.

-Segment operating profit for the Engine Products segment decreased \$204, or 33%, in 2020 compared with 2019, primarily due to lower commercial aerospace sales volumes from the suspension of 737 MAX production and COVID-19 productivity impacts, partially offset by cost reductions, favorable product pricing, and favorable sales volumes in the defense aerospace and industrial gas turbine markets.